yuchild/Public_Education_In_3_Dashboards/README.md

 The data shows that education is tied to funding.
 Per pupil spending in California is highest in our disucssion about NAEP test results.
 A possible explaination is the graduation requirements of exit exams in Texas and New York that are not in place in California.

 # Limitations and References #
 This study is a survey of data from [Kaggle](https://www.kaggle.com/noriuk/us-education-datasets-unification-project) and [US Census Bereau](https://www.census.gov/data/tables/2015/econ/school-finances/secondary-education-finance.html).
 Future studies will encorporate more longititudinal span of data from the US Census Bereau going back to 2005.
+Uploads of the SQL files used to query data for Tableau Dashboad 2 is on the way.